Overview

 entities, change the asset (via a large button displaying the asset’s name, or

-add an entity after any existing one (instead of at the end of the list) or
+allows you to add an entity after any existing one (instead of at the end of the

 Children